 It is also advised to carry some form of photo identification to enter the area.

-Women wishing to approach the wall must dress respectfully and preferably wear a shirt with sleeves and long skirts or trousers.
+Women wishing to approach the wall must dress modestly and preferably wear a shirt with sleeves and long skirts or trousers.
 Bare shoulders, short skirts and shorts are not permitted.
-Modest shawls in dark colours and a form of a wraparound skirt are available at the entrance to the prayer section.
+Shawls in dark colours and a form of a wraparound skirt are available at the entrance to the prayer section.

 There are also strict codes of behaviour during Shabbat and Jewish festivals, including a ban on smoking, eating, writing, taking photographs and using any form of digital equipment, especially smartphones.